Our Accountability

 What about the pressure to give?

 UWLES does not condone pressuring anyone to give.
 The decision to give is a personal one and no one should ever be pressured or coerced into giving.
+See our volunteer giving policy on our website or in our Campaign Guide.

 How can I be involved beyond my Workplace Campaign?